-Most of the observed GRBs ($70 \%$) have a duration of greater than two seconds and are classified as LGRBs.
-Since these events constitute the majority of the population, and as they tend to have the brightest afterglows, they have been observed in much greater detail than their short counterparts.
-Almost every well-studied long GRB has been linked to a galaxy with rapid star formation, and in many cases to a CCSN as well \citep{Woosley2006}.
-Long GRB afterglow observations which reflect their association with high redshift ($\gtrsim 5$), are also consistent with the GRB having originated in star forming regions \citep{Pontzen2010}.
-The leading hypothesis for the short GRB origin is that they result from the mergers of compact binary systems, such as two neutron stars.
-The theory has been supported by the detection of gravitational waves from a neutron star merger (GW170817) coinciding with a short GRB \citep{2017ApJ...848L..13A}.
-Their environments are diverse.
-Some short GRBs originate in older, elliptical galaxies with little or no current star formation, indicating that their progenitors can have long lifetimes before merging \citep{2011NewAR..55....1B}.
-However, the majority of these GRBs are found in star forming galaxies, which differ from the hosts of long duration events.
-They typically have lower star formation rates and higher metallicities, resembling the general field galaxy population.
+The leading hypothesis for the origin of short GRBs is that they result from mergers of compact binary systems, such as two neutron stars.
+This theory is supported by the detection of gravitational waves from a neutron star merger (GW170817) coinciding with an SGRB \citep{2017ApJ...848L..13A}.
+The environments of SGRBs are diverse.
+Some short GRBs originate in older, elliptical galaxies with little or no ongoing star formation, indicating that their progenitors can have long lifetimes before merging \citep{2011NewAR..55....1B}.
+However, the majority of these GRBs are found in star-forming galaxies, which differ from the hosts of long-duration events.
+These galaxies typically have lower star formation rates and higher metallicities, resembling the general field galaxy population.
 In addition, short GRBs occur often at significant offsets from the centers of their hosts, sometimes even in the galactic halos.
-This distribution aligns with predictions of neutron star merger rates, as the neutron stars can receive 'kicks' during their formation, propelling them far away from their birthplaces (see e.g., \cite{2018MNRAS.481.4009V, 2018MNRAS.480.2011G}).
-A wide range of progenitor ages, indicated by diversity of spatial distribution, suggests that the time between formation of the progenitor system and the ultimate merger can vary significantly, from millions to billions of years \citep{2022ApJ...940...56F}.
+This distribution aligns with predictions of neutron star merger rates, as the neutron stars can receive ``kicks'' during their formation, propelling them far away from their birthplaces (see e.g., \cite{2018MNRAS.481.4009V, 2018MNRAS.480.2011G}).
+A wide range of progenitor ages, indicated by the diversity of spatial distributions, suggests that the time between the formation of a progenitor system and its merger can vary significantly, from millions to billions of years \citep{2022ApJ...940...56F}.